- Assistant Professor at the Chair for Development and Variation of the English Language at the University of Potsdam, Germany (since 01/2016).

 Wolf, H.-G. & Peters, A. (2022a).
 "Cognitive Sociolinguistic studies of African English(es): A methodological review and outlook", In G. Kristiansen, K. Franco, S. De Pascale & L. Rosseel (eds.)
 Cognitive Sociolinguistics Revisited, 457-466.
 Berlin: De Gruyter Mouton.

 Peters, A. (2021).
 "Lexical evidence for ancestral communication in Black South African English.", in: H.-G. Wolf, D. Latic, & A. Finzel (eds.)
-Cultural-linguistic explorations into spirituality, society, and sexuality, 23-39.
+Cultural-linguistic explorations into spirituality, emotionality, and society, 23-39.
 Amsterdam: John Benjamins.

 Peters, A. (2021) "Cultural conceptualisations of WITCHCRAFT and TRADITIONAL HEALING in Black South African English herbalist classifieds", in: F. Sharifian & M. Sadeghpour (eds.)
 Cultural Linguistics and World Englishes, 333-359.
 Singapore: Springer.